lucidworks/silk/README.md

 ## Support

-If you have any questions, please contact:
+If you have any questions or comments, please visit our [Google Group Forum](https://groups.google.com/forum/#!forum/lucidworks-silk).
-- Andrew Thanalertvisuti (andrew.thanalertvisuti@lucidworks.com)
-- Arijit Dasgupta (arijit.dasgupta@lucidworks.com)

 ## Trademarks